LukeGrahamLandry/franca/devlog.md

 - TODO: deal with `CodegenEntry:Bounce` on wasm

+## (Feb 16)

+- instead of tracking hidesets on each token, just keep a stack of active macro expansions.
+- shrink Token from 104 bytes to 56.
+- doing add_line_numbers as a seperate pass is 4% of the time. just track line number incrementally instead.
+- same for remove_backslash_newline
+- started toady at 810 samples, now at 666

 ## (Feb 15)

 - did bss, now adler32.c compiles in 100ms instead of 400ms.